-I so often find shop bought savoury cakes, whether it’s a fish cake or hash cake, invariably disappointing.
-Sadly with the tendency to sacrifice quality for profit margins they are crammed full of potato with very little else registering on the palate.
-My other Grandfather taught me “If you’re going to do a job, do it well” and so with that in mind I hope you enjoy these ham hash cakes with a lovely balance of ham, cabbage, caraway seed, cheese and mash.
-You can use any of our ham or ham hock for these cakes.
+These tasty Ham Hash Cakes came about due to my frustration at not being able to get decent savoury cakes.
+I so often find shop bought savoury cakes or those proffered in some restaurants, whether it’s a fish cake or hash cake, slightly disappointing.
+Sadly, with the tendency to make maximum profit they are crammed full of potato with very little else registering on the palate.
+My Grandfather taught me “If you’re going to do a job, do it well” and so with that in mind I hope you enjoy these ham hash cakes with a lovely balance of ham (or ham hock), cabbage, caraway seed, cheese and mash.
+Great with a dollop of Susie’s Chilli Jelly too.

 Ham Hash Cakes

 My Ham Hash Cakes are a wonderful mix of our ham, cabbage, caraway seeds and cheese.
 Very moreish!

 - 400g potatoes (such as King Edwards, Desiree, Maris Piper) peeled and cut into chunks

 - 50ml milk

 - seasoning to taste

 - 150g Dukeshill ham (or ham hock) chopped